marian-code/simulation_visualizer/README.md

 Landau, Aurel) The only problem you could possibly encounter is related to file access privilages.
 As the server runs on `Dusanko` it logs in as user `rynik` so this might stop the server from accessing some files.
 It happens sometimes mostly with files written by programs that where run through PBS job manager.
+This problem can simply be prevented by adding this line to PBS script: `#PBS -W umask=0022` or by changing privilages with `chmod`

 The second option is to deploy locally: